GTkernel/ros/pubsub/README.md

 ### Through Kubernetes

-Just run the YAML files under `./k8s`.
+Simply run the YAML files under `./k8s`.
+There are pairs of K8s configuration files for running the server-client model: `core_pub.yml` with `sub.yml`, and `core_sub.yml` with `pub.yml`.
+These deployments indicate that either subscriber or publisher components running with core is supposed to run on the server side.
+The difference lies in the message-passing direction: either from the server or to the server.